biopython/biopython/Doc/Tutorial/chapter_pdb.rst

    # Get RMSD of the best alignment
    >>> print(aligner.rms)

-This is useful for comparing proteins with similar folds but different sequences.
+This is useful for comparing proteins with significantly different sequences.
 By default, the ``align`` function will apply the transformation to structure2 as well as calculate the RMSD.
 To just calculate optimal RMSD without changing the structure2 coordinates, pass ``transform=False``.